-The former Tottenham forward struck a 93rd minute winner to keep alive his side's hopes of staving off the threat of relegation from La Liga
+The former Tottenham forward struck a 93rd-minute winner for Joaquin Caparros's men to keep alive their hopes of staving off the threat of relegation from La Liga

 Los Bermellones began the evening at the foot of the Liga standings and were seconds away from remaining there until Dos Santos fired home from close range to breathe fresh life into their push for survival.